 "Hey."
-Lane looks back to make sure they are far away from her house.
+Lane looks behind her to make sure they are far away from her house.
 "What are you doing?"
 Lauren asks.

-Lane begins to take off her sweater which revealed another shirt representing a band.
-"When are you going to let your parents know that you listen to evil rock music?"
+Lane takes off her sweater and reveals another shirt under it representing a band.
+"When are you going to let your parents know that you listen to the evil rock music?"
 Rory asks.
-"You're an american teenager for God's sake."
+"You're an American teenager for goodness sakes."

 "Alright, Lauren, here you are."
 Rory says as they reach Lauren's school.

-As Rory and Lane approach their school there's a sign they walk by about a hay ride.
+Rory and Lane walk passed a sign for a hay ride on their way to their school.
 "I have to go to that."
 Lane tells her.

-"My parents set me up with the son of a business associate.
+"My parents set me up with a son of a business associate.
 He's going to be a doctor."

 "You're kidding."
 Rory laughs.
 "How old is he?"

-Over at Lauren's school; she is sitting in class painting her fingernails and reading a book at the same time.
-She was quite the multitasker.
-All her classmates behind her were looking at her and talking.
-Lauren knew they were talking about her.
+At the middle school across the street, Lauren is painting her fingernails and reading a book at the same time.
+She was quite the multitask-er.
+All her classmates behind her are looking at her and talking.
+Lauren knows they are talking about her.
 It was an everyday thing.
-They'd tease her behind her back because they knew if they'd come up to her she would have no problem breaking their nose.
-Yes, Lorelai raised a fighter.
-She, herself, was a lot like Lauren in school.
-She was different and her girls were different but she liked it that way.
+They'd tease her behind her back because they knew if they'd come up to her face she would have no problem throwing the first punch.
+It's happened a few times.
+Lorelai raised a fighter, but not on purpose.
+Lauren just didn't let anyone walk all over her and she spoke up for herself when need be.

 "She's looking at you."
-Hannah, Lauren's best friend, tells her just before the teacher makes her way to Lauren.
+Elizabeth, Lauren's best friend, tells her just before their teacher makes her way to Lauren.

-"Lauren Gilmore.
-Is that fingernail polish I am smelling?"
-Her teacher asks her.
+"Lauren Gilmore, is that fingernail polish I am smelling?"
+Her teacher asks.

-Lauren looks up at her and smiles.
+Lauren looks up and smiles.
 "It's scented."
-She says, showing her teacher he nails.
+She says showing off her nails.
 "Wanna smell?"
-All the kids start laughing.

 "Was it a good color at least?"
 Lane asks Lauren.